 The history of St. Petersburg’s architecture after the October Revolution is full of tragic moments.
 Unfortunately, even after the fall of the Soviet Union, many unbelievably beautiful buildings have not been restored.
 In the ’90s they were privatized and the new owners haven’t taken care of them.

-Dacha Gauswald is one of the architectural monuments which is still alive, but it will be probably destroyed forever.
-However, there is still a chance to visit this spot and look at Russia’s first wooden art nouveau building.
+Dacha Gauswald is one of the architectural monuments which is still alive.
+There is still a chance to visit this spot and look at Russia’s first wooden art nouveau building.

 The house was built in 1898 for the master baker Gauswald and his wife.
 Some experts suppose that the style of Dacha Gauswald was taken from the classic English cottage architecture, while others believe it is reminiscent of the Bavarian style.